mduez/mduez.github.io/docs/Teaching/on-science.md

 relationship between disciplines.
-Because of this unique role, philosophy is privileged or cursed never to be able to become a settled discipline with fixed methodology like others, despite the efforts of Descartes, Kant, Husserl, and lesser minds to find a way to make it such.
+Because of this unique role, philosophy is privileged or cursed never to be able to become a settled discipline with fixed methodology like others, despite the efforts of Descartes, Kant, Husserl, and others who lacked their genuis to find a way to make it such.
+(One might ask, doesn't philosophy have its own distinct fields of inquiry, such as metaphysics, ethics, etc?
+Yes, but they all have the quality that no methodology can be agreed upon ahead of time--especially any which dictates what counts as relevant facts--without in some sense begging the questions these fields are meant to answer.)
 While there are professional scientists, professional philosophers, professional historians, and professional literary critics, we are all amateur scientists when we notice and investigate contingent patterns in the world, amateur philosophers when we consider how our discipline relates to the larger truth, amateur historians when we relate the present to the past, and amateur critics when we reflect on the stories we imbibe.
 We benefit from the professionals but also actively participate in our own amateurish ways.

 The spirit of intellectual investigation differs profoundly from another spirit now widely promoted on campuses—the spirit of activism,